thekalinga/thekalinga.in/_posts/2018-10-04-iconset-inkscape-pipes-and-valves.md

 github_comments_issueid: 1
 ---

-I have created pipes and valve icon set using [Inkscape](https://inkscape.org/en/)
+This is pipes and valve Iconset created using [Inkscape](https://inkscape.org/en/)

 You can download them [here](/assets/iconset/pipes-and-valves.svg)